Ad hominem: Guilt by association

-Academic Leigh Kolb gives as an example that the 2008 US vice‐presidential candidate Sarah Palin attacked Barack Obama for having worked with Bill Ayers, who had been a leader in the Weather Underground terrorist group in the 1960s.
-Despite Obama denouncing every act of terrorism, he was still associated by his opponents with terrorism.
+Academic Leigh Kolb gives as an example that the 2008 US vice-presidential candidate Sarah Palin attacked Barack Obama for having worked with Bill Ayers, who had been a leader in the Weather Underground terrorist group in the 1960s.
+Despite Obama denouncing every act of terrorism, his opponents still associated him with terrorism.

 Guilt by association is frequently found in social and political debates.
 It also appears after major events (such as scandals and terrorism) linked to a specific group.
-An example, given also by Leigh Kolb, is the peak of attacks against Muslims in the US after the September 11 attacks.
+Kolb cites the peak of attacks against Muslims in the US after the September 11 attacks.